martin-majlis/Wikipedia-API/README.rst

 How To Get Page Categories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to get all categories under which page belongs, you should use property ``categories``.
+If you want to get all the categories under which a page belongs, you should use the property ``categories``.
-It's map, where key is category title and value is ``WikipediaPage``.
+It's a map, where the keys are the category titles and the values are ``WikipediaPage`` objects.

 .. code-block:: python